Wildlife Research Team

 WRT has given the opportunity to be an environmental hero to thousands of people from all walks of life.
 A major purpose of this website is to recognize our volunteers and share their dedication with the world.

 Like any good website, ours will always be a work in progress as we seek to provide you with quality content.
 Please check back often!
-You can find us on Facebook, of course; and the link to our “Old Blog” above will bring you to a number of informative entries written by Donna Kazo in the past few years.
+You can find us on Facebook, of course; and the link to our “Old Blog” above will bring you to a number of informative “evergreen” entries written by Donna Kazo some years ago.
 On the About WRT page, there’s a Gallery with “Canoe View” photos from the past thirty-one years, as well as some words that were carefully crafted by Dr. Tom and Donna when they submitted their incorporation to the State of Florida in 1999.
 By then, they had a pretty good idea of the potential of Wildlife Research Team, so do have a look at that as well as the History of WRT below the Gallery on that page.

 Sick of bad news?
 Check out the WRT Review, your guide to great websites based upon some aspect of wildlife research.
 We’ve searched the globe to discover environmental heroes and organizations accomplishing important work that will restore your faith in the goodness of people.
 We highlight features that can improve your life and that of your children.
 The WRT Review will save you time and lift your spirits!